 - Make a list of three ideas Have your child select three project ideas and then go over the choices with them.
 Make sure they understand the steps involved in each project and wether or not they feel comfortable in executing those steps on their own with your guidance.

 - Follow your child’s interests Encourage your children to explore some ideas based on interests they already have.
 Here’s a list of science books with projects based on things your child already loves!

 - STEAM it up!
 STEAM projects rock the science fair!!!
 A great way to get kids to become more familiar with STEAM concepts it to pick science projects that crossover into art, math, engineering and more!
-Our STEAM Kids ebook will get you started with some great ideas!
+Two STEAM books to consider are STEAM Kids Play and Learn (my book!) and STEAM Kids ebook will get you started with some great ideas!

 30+ Science Fair Projects

 Now let’s get on with the projects!
 I have organized the projects by age.
 Click the titles to be taken to the project instruction, unless the instructions follow below.

 Skip the vinegar volcano and try lemon juice!

 3. Shiny Pennies

 A classic experiment that kids love is Shiny Pennies.
 Collect dirty tarnished pennies and have kids soak them for a minimum of 5 minutes in different acidic liquids.
 We used vinegar, salsa, lime juice, and lemon juice.
 After soaking, remove them from the solution and rinse in soapy water then compare which ones are shiniest.
 Take notes on which acid worked best to shine the pennies.
 Variation: Don’t rinse all the pennies after removing them from the different liquids.
 Can you see a difference in the rinsed vs. non-rinsed pennies?
 Leave them overnight and see if any of the copper oxidizes (turns green) on the non-rinsed pennies.